-Note that you will lose a little quality, but in the end everything is worth because you will enjoy a much more smother playback.
+Note that you will lose a little quality, but in the end, everything is worth it because you will enjoy a much more smother playback.

 5. More Setting Up

-The standard settings aren’t enough for you and you want more to tweak?
-You’ve came to the right place, because here we will explain how to add some extra streaming settings to your Chromecast extension:
+The standard settings aren’t enough for you, and do you want more to tweak?
+You’ve come to the right place because here we will explain how to add some extra streaming settings to your Chromecast extension:

-- Click on “Options” button from the Cast extension.
+- Click on the “Options” button from the Cast extension.

 - Enjoy setting up Cast’s options in order to have the best playback experience that is possible.